Prashant47/algorithms/README.md

 # algorithms
-Implementation of common data structures and algorithms
+This repository contains implementation of common data structures and algorithms.